kompetenzbolzen/ltask/Readme.md

     # To be set by task
     SSH_USER		username to connect as
-    SSH_IDENTITY	path to ssh-key used for authentification of specified user
+    SSH_IDENTITY	path to ssh-key used for authentification of specified user FILES		Array of Files to copy over before script invocation INCLUDES		Array of libraries to include

     # Available in setup
     ASSET_DIR		paht to folder where eg keys are stored